Battle of the Trench: The Confederates

-Muslim defence
+Muslim defense

 The men from Banu Khuza'a reached Muhammad in four days, warning him of the Confederate armies that were to arrive in a week.
 Muhammad gathered the Medinans to discuss the best strategy of overcoming the enemy.
 Meeting the enemy in the open (which led to victory at Badr), and waiting for them inside the city (a lesson learned from the defeat at Uhud) were both suggested.
 Ultimately, the outnumbered Muslims opted to engage in a defensive battle by digging deep trenches to act as a barrier.
 Since Medina already possessed numerous fortress-like houses and rocks in its surroundings, acting as a natural defense, the trench was only dug at certain places.
 The longest continuous stretch was made on the northern front.

 The tactic of a defensive trench was introduced by Salman the Persian.
 Every capable Muslim in Medina including Muhammad contributed to digging the massive trench in six days.
 The ditch was dug on the northern side only, as the rest of Medina was surrounded by rocky mountains and trees, impenetrable to large armies (especially cavalry).
 The digging of the ditch coincided with a near-famine in Medina.
 Women and children were moved to the inner city.
 The Medinans harvested all their crops early, so the Confederate armies would have to rely on their own food reserves.

 Muhammad established his military headquarters at the hillock of Sala' and the army was arrayed there; this position would give the Muslims an advantage if the enemy crossed the trench.

 The final army that defended the city from the invasion consisted of 3,000 men, and included all inhabitants of Medina over the age of 14, except the Banu Qurayza (the Qurayza did, however, supply the Muslims with some instruments for digging the trench).

 According to Irfan Shahid, the Muslims adopted the tactic of using trenches from the Persians, possibly via the Ghassanid Arabs who saw their king killed at the Battle of Thannuris in 527 by this tactic.
 The adopting is reflected in the Arabic word for this battle, khandaq (خندق), which is a borrowing via Aramaic from Pahlavi kandak.